Homap/Evolutionary-Cell-Biology-Methods-Forum/methods/orthology-inference.md

 ---
-title: Method Name
+title: Orthology Inference
 layout: default
 parent: Methods Corner
 nav_order: 1
 ---

-# Method Name
+# Orthology Inference

 ## What is it?